Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Numerical results

 In comparison to structure functions for massless protons, structure functions with TMCs for nuclei contain two additional layers of complexity.
 The first, of course, is the larger nucleon content; the second are the TMCs themselves.
 Therefore, in order to establish a baseline intuition of TMCs for nuclear structure functions, we consider briefly TMCs for proton structure functions.
 For more comprehensive studies of TMCs for protons, see Ref.~\cite{Schienbein:2007gr} and references therein.

+We will show results for a range of $Q$ values.
+For a typical global analysis, the PDF evolution uses an initial scale $Q_0$ in the range of $1.3$ to $1.5$~GeV, and a typical kinematic cut is $Q\gtrsim 2$~GeV.
+For example, in Fig.~\ref{fig:ntmc_AbsStr_vs_x_proton} we display $Q=1.5$~GeV, which is near the initial evolution scale but below the typical kinematic cut.
+We also display $Q=10$~GeV, which is above the kinematic $Q$ cut (the $W$ cut is more complex).
-We begin with Fig.~\ref{fig:ntmc_AbsStr_vs_x_proton}, where in the upper panel we plot the absolute structure functions $F_i$ for charged current $(W^-)$ and neutral current $(\gamma,Z)$ exchange showing ``No-TMC'' (solid), full ``TMC'' (short dash), ``Leading-TMC'' (dash-dot), and ``ACOT-TMC'' (long dash-dot), at $Q=1.5\GeV$ and $10\GeV$ as a function of the Bjorken scaling variable $x$.
-In the lower panel we show the ratio of the full ``TMC'' to the ``No-TMC'' results.
-The inset panel displays the ratio of the ``Leading-TMC'' to the ``ACOT-TMC'' which is simply a function of the relative $(\xi r/x)$ factor discussed in Sec.~\ref{sec:acot}.

-\paragraph{$F_i$ Structure Functions: \rm (Fig.~\ref{fig:ntmc_AbsStr_vs_x_proton} Upper Panels)} We focus first on the upper panels of Fig.~\ref{fig:ntmc_AbsStr_vs_x_proton} which shows the proton structure functions vs.\ $x.$ All the structure functions are steeply decreasing for large $x$.
-This reflects the underlying PDF structure of Eqs.~(\ref{eq:nuDIS_strFn_Identities}) and~(\ref{eq:strFnPDFs_F2NC}): PDFs, and hence structure functions, must decrease at large $x$ due to momentum conservation.
+We begin with Fig.~\ref{fig:ntmc_AbsStr_vs_x_proton}, where in the upper panel we plot the absolute structure functions $F_i$ for charged current $(W^-)$ and neutral current $(\gamma,Z)$ exchange showing full ``TMC'' (solid), ``Leading-TMC'' (dash), ``No-TMC'' (dash-dot), and ``ACOT-TMC'' (dotted), at $Q=1.5\GeV$ and $10\GeV$ as a function of the Bjorken scaling variable $x$.
+In the lower panel we show the ratio of the full ``TMC'' to the ``No-TMC'' results. \paragraph{$F_i$ structure functions: \rm (Fig.~\ref{fig:ntmc_AbsStr_vs_x_proton} Upper Panels)} We focus first on the upper panels of Fig.~\ref{fig:ntmc_AbsStr_vs_x_proton} which shows the proton structure functions vs.\ $x.$ All the structure functions are steeply decreasing for large $x$.
+This reflects the underlying PDF structure of Eqs.~\eqref{eq:nuDIS_strFn_Identities} and \eqref{eq:strFnPDFs_F2NC}: PDFs, and hence structure functions, must decrease at large $x$ due to momentum conservation.

 For both $Q=1.5$~GeV and $Q=10$~GeV, we observe that the full ``TMC,'' ``Leading-TMC'' and ``ACOT-TMC'' results roughly coincide.
 The good agreement between the full ``TMC'' and ``Leading-TMC'' allows us to infer that the sub-leading contributions containing the $\{h_i, g_i\}$ terms are small; this is to be expected as they are suppressed by powers of $(M/Q)^2$ and $(M/Q)^4$.
 We will further examine the impact of these sub-leading terms in Sec.~\ref{sec:numbers_nuclei_subleading}.
 The approximate agreement of the ``Leading-TMC'' and the ``ACOT-TMC'' reflects the impact of the relative factor of $(\xi r/x)$ discussed in Sec.~\ref{sec:pm2ope}.
-To better display this difference, in the inset panels we plot the ratio of these two structure functions for the lower $Q=1.5$~GeV value; at $Q=10$~GeV, the difference is minimal as is evident in Fig.~\ref{fig:relNormACOT}.

 In contrast, at $Q=1.5$~GeV, the ``No-TMC'' results are dramatically different from the other three curves.
 The ``No-TMC'' expression is most similar to the ``Leading-TMC'' as illustrated below for the case of $F_1$: